Here Is Where Masks Are Still Required

 What about masks on airplanes?

-The current federal mandate requires travelers to wear masks in airports and on airplanes, buses, subways, trains, ferries and other forms of public transit through April 18.
+The federal mandate requires travelers to wear masks in airports and on airplanes, buses, subways, trains, ferries and other forms of public transit.
+After being scheduled to expire on April 18, it has been extended to May 3.

 What are the CDC's mask recommendations?